dangitsdavid/quickstart-chainlink-node/README.md

 ## Manually creating env, api, and password files

-1. Run create-env.sh to create the environment variables for your Chainlink node
+1. Run create-env.sh to create the environment variable file for your Chainlink node

 ### Blockchain Networks: